Friday, December 5, 2025

 All of this is to say that you should make your game a reality if you've had an idea for one.
 Don't worry about it being good, just have fun with it!
 Playtest it to make it better if you want, but more importantly, have fun with people you care about playing your own Indy games!
 I love this zombie game I made.
 I'm still painting minis and slowly working on extra rules for it.
 If you want to know more about Inhumane Harvest, shoot me a message on Instagram!

-Below are some pictures I took of my display Diorama I made our booth at Adepticon this year.
+Below are some pictures I took of my display Diorama I made for our booth at Adepticon this year.
 I thought it was a good visualization of how the game plays!

 Thanks for reading through this truly incoherent purposeless rambling about my game.
 I'll write more about it at some point.
 Maybe I'll post about how I paint my zombies or something.